John Black, Ryan Cantrell and Raymond Lampert seek to replace term-limited Rep. Lyndall Fraker.

 Eddie Cooper becomes the second to admit wrongdoing in a conspiracy involving Preferred Family Healthcare.

 Features Editor Hanna Smith interviews the Springfield Municipal Court judge.

 County officials are shunning the auditor’s investigation in favor of a review by Missouri Ethics Commission.

 The sheriff's office oversees a crowded jail while identifying savings for an expansion.

-Newsmakers in the areas of arts, banking & finance, communications, education, food & dining, health care, law and politics.
+Newsmakers in the areas of arts, banking & finance, consulting, health care, legal, municipal and nonprofit.

 Search sponsored by:

 Former investor Jonathan Eilian’s J.D.
 Holdings plans to buy at least 35 properties through a landmark bankruptcy settlement.